anton-k/mig/docs/src/02-request-anatomy.md

 ### Json request body

-I guess that JSON body as request is going to be the most popular case among all inuts.
+I guess that JSON body as request is going to be the most popular case among all inputs.
 So let's take a closer look at it as it often requires the custom type.

 Let's add two numbers and provide input with request body: